How to maximize cone crusher performance

-Schultz explains that from a bottom-line standpoint, to maximize performance and cut wear costs means you need to get every stone through a cone crusher that you safely can, while preventing any machine damage, and still meet or exceed production goals.
+Schultz explains that from a bottom-line standpoint, to maximize performance and cut wear costs means you need to get every stone through a crusher that you safely can, while preventing any crusher damage, and still meet or exceed production goals.

 Solutions and strategies to maximize cone crusher performance

 Whether specifying a new machine or fine-tuning an existing crushing circuit, all key parameters must be defined upfront, Schultz says, and that means defining the work that you want that cone crusher to do.

 To do this, operations must provide data on proper feed gradation, desired output gradation, tonnage requirements and, most importantly, the material type.
 In addition, knowing the precise composition, compressive strength (maximum force that material can withstand before breaking) and chemical properties of the stone is a huge factor in determining how much work a crusher needs to do.

 "Many operations try to do too much with one machine, pushing it beyond its design limitations, causing excessive component stress and wear and the potential of serious damage," Schultz says.

 Cone crushers are designed for certain reduction ratio limitations